Travel tips & inspiration

 Blog Regions

-3 regions to visit — Brittany, Provence, Alsace
+Best regions to visit in France: Brittany, Provence, Alsace

 France is often discovered through its big cities, but it’s the regions that make it unforgettable.
-Between wild coastlines, sun-soaked villages and wine roads lined with half-timbered houses, there are a thousand ways to fall in love with the country.
-Here I’m sharing 3 regions to visit in France that complement each other perfectly: Brittany, Provence and Alsace.
+Between wild coastlines, sun-soaked villages and wine roads lined with half-timbered houses, there are many ways to fall in love with the country.
+Here I’m sharing 3 of the best regions to visit in France that complement each other perfectly: Brittany, Provence and Alsace.

 Tell us in a few lines what you want, your budget, and your dates—and we’ll create a custom Provence weekend, tailored to your pace.